EddieVeronese/Networking2/README.md

-## Scenario 1 (Perri Perrons)
+## Scenario 1
 In this scenario, we simulate the break of switch 5 and how the network should react to that in order to mantain the QoS.
 In partcular the traffic is forwarded between switch 3 and 4, with a consequent reduction of the bandwidth to 5 Mbps for the host that pass through switch 3
 ### Pingall

-## Scenario 2 (Still Peddi Perrons)
+## Scenario 2
-In this scenario, two hosts are added to the network, let's see how the network can adapt to this increase of traffic while mantaining a good QoS.
+In this scenario, 4 hosts which comunicate in pairs are added to the network, their traffic is forwarded beetween switch 3 and 4,
 ### Pingall

-## Scenario 3 (Francesco il Magnifico)
+## Scenario 3
-In this scenario, there are four possible slices that can be activated:
+In this scenario, there are four possible slices that can be activated simultaneously:
   - slice1 &#8594; enables UDP communications between h1,h2,h3,h4
   - slice2 &#8594; enables UDP communications between h5,h6,h7,h8
   - slice3 &#8594; enables TCP & ICMP communications between h1,h2,h3,h4
   - slice4 &#8594; enables TCP & ICMP communications between h5,h6,h7,h8

+### Pingall

 Testing UDP connection:
 ```